Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 11. The deployment starts, and provisioning and build run in parallel.
 ![XM Cloud Deploy Logs - Deployment is running](https://sitecorecontenthub.stylelabs.cloud/api/public/content/81ff5cf671f24d948aeb0dfb6d769411?v=4abce4be)
 **A note on provisioning and build:**
 *The Provisioning sets up all the resources you need to run the XM Cloud instance, while the Build is building the software solution you have cloned to your personal repository.
-This will take a few minutes.*
+This will take a few minutes.
+Read on for more information on what is going on 'under the hood' as your project sets up.*

 ## What is provisioned for XM Cloud